 Relapse is not the hallmark of failure.
-It does not mean that you have failed or that the addiction treatment program has failed either.
+It does not mean that the client has failed or that the addiction treatment program has failed either.
 Relapsing is a fairly common occurrence in recovery and should be considered a normal aspect of the recovery process.

-Suffering from a relapse may indicate that your relapse prevention plan needs alterations, or it can be an indicator that unhealthy behaviors have returned into your life through lack of engagement in the recovery process.
+Suffering from a relapse may indicate that the relapse prevention plan needs alterations, or it can be an indicator that unhealthy behaviors have returned through lack of engagement in the recovery process.

 Start Your Journey to Recovery Today!

 Are you or a loved one struggling with an addiction to opioids?
 There is healing at New Perspectives.
-Let our experts help you overcome your addiction and get back to a happy, healthy, and sober life!
+Let our experts help you or them overcome addiction and get back to a happy, healthy, and sober life!

-Our excellent medical and clinical team will help you combat your substance abuse issues through professionally-administered detox medications and advanced clinical outpatient therapies.
-Our admissions specialists are standing by 24-7, ready to take your call and answer any questions and concerns you may have about treatment, verify your insurance, and get you started on the admissions process!
+Our excellent medical and clinical team will help combat substance abuse issues through professionally-administered detox medications and advanced clinical outpatient therapies.
+Our admissions specialists are standing by 24-7, ready to take calls and answer any questions and concerns about treatment, verifying insurance, and to get started on the admissions process!

 Don’t delay, call now or contact us online and start your journey to recovery today!

 https://www.samhsa.gov/disorders/co-occurring from https://www.samhsa.gov/disorders/co-occurring

 National Institute on Drug Abuse.
 (2018, January).
 How do other mental disorders coexisting with drug addiction affect drug addiction treatment?
 Retrieved April 06, 2018, from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment/frequently-asked-questions/how-do-other-mental-disorders-coexisting-drug-add